fatemetardasti96/REST_API_TUTORIAL/README.md

 ## To be Implemented in the Future

-- create a database instead of the current dictionary
 - create nice project architecture
 - create front end
 - create ci/cd piepline (read data from other sources and insert into the database)